ampodo/strapi-server/README.md

-Strapi server for shop project with api keys.
+Strapi server for shop project with new secret key.